X-CASH-official/xcash-dpops/README.md

 The fee in a percentage (1 would equal 1 percent.
 You can use up to 6 decimal places.)
 The minimum for a public_address to receive a payment (10000 etc. The minimum amount should be in regular units, not atomic units.)

+--generate_key - Generate a public and private key for signing and verifying messages between block verifiers

 --synchronize_database_from_network_data_node - Synchronize the database from a network data node.

+--synchronize_database_from_specific_delegate DELEGATES_IP_ADDRESS - Synchronize the database from a specific node, and does not check the majority.
+It will also exit the program once done syncing.
+Note: This method of syncing is likely to be the most error prone, since it skips the majority checks, but will also likely be the fastest.
+It should only be used in specific circumstances.

 --disable_synchronizing_databases_and_starting_timers - Disables synchronizing the databases and starting the timers.
 Used for testing.